 Ease of Setup

-As we start getting into the larger tents past 4- and 6-person capacities, the tents greatly increase in size and complexity, which inherently makes them harder to setup.
-Several of the tents on this list strive to make it as simple as possible by using color-coded poles and sleeves, but they still take time.
 It will always be easier to setup with two or more people, but with this size tent we would assume you aren’t camping alone anyways.
 Just make sure you have help when you arrive to your campsite, and know that the first couple of setups will take more time, but you will get faster as you figure out the flow.

-All the tents on this list have a very generous max height, with most of them well surpassing 6 feet.
-Near vertical walls make it to where you can stand up straight in a majority of the tent space, giving you room to walk around and change clothes upright.
-For most casual campers, this can be a huge benefit, and it also makes for a spacious interior and allows for larger windows for ventilation.
+For most casual campers, a tall max height can be a huge benefit, and it also makes for a spacious interior and allows for larger windows for ventilation.
 The down side is that the tall height can catch wind like a sail, which is not ideal if you are regularly exposed to windy conditions.
 If this is a concern for you, then you should definitely consider downsizing into multiple smaller tents that will have less headroom but be better protected against the wind.

 FAQ